Mental Health Awareness Week – Reflecting on The Male Suicide Epidemic

 Middle-aged men are one of the most high-risk groups from suicide – they remain three times more likely to take their own lives than women.

-Chiropractic is a treatment that helps the physical body – but pain and discomfort can be key contributors to depression, as no one feels cheerful when they’re suffering.
+Chiropractic treatment can help the physical body – but pain and discomfort can be key contributors to depression, as no one feels cheerful when they’re suffering.
 If you have any kind of physical pain, please seek help from a musculoskeletal specialist, such as a Chiropractor.

 Many hundreds of blogs are being posted online to raise awareness of mental health issues this week.
 I hope that this short but heartfelt contribution touches one person enough to seek help, and my job will be done.